 Durham possesses the finest collection of medieval manuscripts of any English cathedral.
-Durham University, in partnership with Durham Cathedral, is embarking on an ambitious project to digitise the original Priory Library of Durham Cathedral.
-This initiative is aimed at making the best-preserved, best-catalogued Benedictine library in the UK and Ireland available globally for research, learning and teaching.
+Durham University, in partnership with Durham Cathedral, is undertaking an ambitious project to digitise the original Priory Library of Durham Cathedral.
+This initiative is making the best-preserved, best-catalogued Benedictine library in the UK and Ireland available globally for research, learning and teaching.

 We are pleased to be supporting this project with a comprehensive academic programme designed to unlock significant research leading to notable publications, conferences and exhibitions.
 Drawing on our members' expertise, the organisation will complement existing IMEMS research under the five key themes listed below.

 A list of the surviving Priory works is available here.
 Works in the Durham Cathedral and Durham University collections are being digitised as part of the first phase of the Project; Ushaw College books will be digitised as part of a later phase.
 For further information on the Priory collections see:

 - R.A.B.
 Mynors, Durham Cathedral Manuscripts to the end of the 12th century (Oxford, 1939)